 Sweet Pickle Relish is the perfect way to use up produce from your summer garden.
 Learn how to can pickle relish with a water bath method.
 Cucumbers, onions, peppers, sugar and more come together for a pickle relish recipe you will love.
+This is a great way to preserve your garden cucumbers to enjoy all year round.
+Homemade sweet pickle relish is a great.

 Whether you top your hot dogs or burgers, this pickle relish is versatile and bursting with flavor.
 If you are looking for a relish recipe for canning give this recipe a try.